Cart 0

 Head administrators who have served the college over the years have included: Ernie W. Robinson, 1941-56; Tom Johnstone, 1956-58; Vernon R. Morrison, 1959-68; Dr. L. Thomas Holdcroft, 1968-87; and Dr. James G. Richards, 1987-2006.
 The current President is Dr. Dave L. Demchuk who began his administrative leadership in December 2006.

 The classroom ministry and administrative leadership as Dean and Principal of Rev. W.J.
 Friesen extended over many years, and he served under three presidents.
 Rev. and Mrs. A.J.
 Schindel ministered as classroom instructors and in some administrative capacities over an eighteen-year period from 1944 to 1962.
 Dr. Roger Stronstad taught courses from 1974 until 2016 and was the Dean of Education from 1986-2005.
 Dr. Wilf Hildebrandt has served as Dean of Education since 2005.
-Laurie Van Kleek served as an instructor and librarian from 1972-2021.
-Kimberly Brown took over the role of Librarian in 2021.
+After 20 years as Dean of Education he retired in June of 2025.
+Dr. Melody Deeley was appointed to be the Vice President of Academics from July 2025.

 From the early years of the developing college, the British Columbia District Executive of the Pentecostal Assemblies of Canada was designated as the "Bible School Committee", and it thereby served as the Board of Governors.
 The District Superintendent was considered Chairman of the Board.
 In 1955, this arrangement was given formal sanction by approval of the District Conference.
 Thereafter, the District Executive, when meeting on matters concerning the college, was designated the Board of Governors.
-A group from within the Board, known as the Administrative Committee, was formed to handle matters involving routine business.
+A group from within the Board, known as the Administrative Committee, was formed to handle matters involving some college business matters.
+However, campus administrators attend to the regular business matters of the institution through the Operations Committee.

 Academics